mattiacolucci/Adversarial-Machine-Learning-On-Traffic-Sign-Recognition/README.md

 # Adversarial Machine Learning on a Traffic Sign recognition system

-This is a repository which contains the implementation of different Adversarial Machine Learning black-box attacks in order to check the risk that they would related to a traffic sign recognition system.
+This is a repository which contains an experimentation regarding different Adversarial Machine Learning black-box attacks in order to check the risk that they would related to a traffic sign recognition system.<br/>
+This experimentation is a part of a Thesis in Adversarial Machine Learning done by the student Colucci Mattia with the University of Bari, Italy.

 For this experimentation, it has been created an implementation of the neural network defined by [Mishra and Goyal](https://link.springer.com/article/10.1007/s11042-022-12531-w), as model on which conduct the attacks.<br/>